-Plastics: Plastic bags, bottles, plastic cups and glasses, milk jugs, bubblewrap, shrinkwrap, plastic sheeting or similar items.
-We take any plastic item with a recycle logo numbered 1 thru 7, but prefer to take only 1 and 2 plastics and film (plastic bags, bread sacks and similar).
+Plastics: Recycle logo numbered 1 and 2 plastics and bubble wrap only.
+There is no market for plastics numbered 3 thru 7 and plastic bags, shrink wrap, bread bags, plastic sheeting or similar items.
 Please remove plastic caps from containers, rinse and remove all metal.
-You can help our processing efficiency by bagging all of your plastic bags and film together and separating your number 1 and 2 plastics and put in separate plastic bags.
+You can help our processing efficiency by separating your number 1 and 2 plastics and bubble wrap.
 We do take plastic oil containers if they have been thoroughly drained.
 We do not take chemical containers; please dispose of these items properly.

-Cans: Please rinse and separate aluminum cans from tin and steel cans.
-Place metal lids (from glass jars and cans) with the tin and steel cans.
-Place aluminum foil in the can by the aluminum drop-off window.
+Cans: Aluminum and tin (steel) cans.
+Please rinse and separate aluminum cans from tin (steel) cans.
+Place steel metal lids (from glass jars and cans) with the tin (steel) cans.
+Place aluminum foil in the outside container by the aluminum can drop-off window.
 Use a magnet to determine if some cans with white linings are aluminum or steel.
 We are accepting oil cans if they are thoroughly drained.
 We do not accept chemical containers and propane tanks; please dispose of these items properly.

 Glass: Food jars, canning jars and drink bottles, regardless of color.
 Please rinse jars.
-Remove metal lids and place them with the tin and steel recycling products.
+Remove metal lids and place them with the tin (steel) recycling products.
 Place glass in the blue metal bins located in front of the building.
 We do not accept corks.
-We are not accepting chemical containers or windows or mirrors; please dispose of these items properly.
+We are not accepting chemical containers or windows or mirrors, etc; please dispose of these items properly.